 General Academic Requirements

-The following academic requirements apply to all liberal arts degree candidates who begin their enrollment at the College between Fall 2013 through Spring 2017.
+The following academic requirements apply to all liberal arts degree candidates who begin their enrollment at the College Fall 2018 or later.

 I. Academic Skills